-A considerable amount of research has been devoted to the design of other Fisher-based methods, for targeting small sample and high dimensional problems [1, 3, 21, 25, 26, 27, 28].
+A considerable amount of research has been devoted to the design of other Fisher-based methods, for targeting small sample and high dimensional problems [1, 2, 13, 14, 15, 16].
 However, less attention has been paid to problems where the dimensionality of the feature space is comparable to the total number of training examples.
 In this situation, the within-class scatter matrix is full rank but poorly estimated.

-In this study, a new Fisher-based method is proposed.
-It is based on the straightforward maximum entropy covariance selection approach [23] that overcomes both the singularity and instability of the within-class scatter matrix when LDA is applied in limited sample and high dimensional problems.
+In this paper, a new LDA-based method is proposed.
+It is based on the straightforward maximum entropy covariance selection approach [12] that overcomes both the singularity and instability of the within-class scatter matrix when LDA is applied in limited sample and high dimensional problems.
 In order to evaluate its effectiveness, experiments on face recognition using the well-known ORL and FERET face databases were carried out and compared with other LDA-based methods.
-The classification results indicate that our method improves the LDA classification performance when the within-class scatter matrix is singular as well as poorly estimated, with or without a Principal Component Analysis (PCA) intermediate step and using less linear discriminant features.
+The results indicate that our method improves the LDA classification performance when the within-class scatter matrix is singular as well as poorly estimated, with or without a Principal Component Analysis (PCA) intermediate step and using less linear discriminant features.